ColinODwanny/ground_and_go/README.md

 ## Sprint 2 Changes

 * Login page is now the first thing that appears when the app launches and signs you into home 😀
-* Overall navigation flow is now complete, depending on rest day or workout day. 😀
+* Workout navigation flow is complete, depending on rest or workout day. 😀
 * Logout button reverts you to the login page now
-* Journal Entry is inserted before and after activity
+* Journal entry page is inserted before and after activity